-- 1. Each local agency shall respond within 48 hours of the request for crisis assistance, and within 18 hours when there is a potential urgent safety concern.
-If the service date entered in the HE+ System is beyond 48 hours from the request date, an HE+ System Note shall be added to state when the customer was contacted after the request to address the crisis situation. - 2.
-Each local agency shall grant the minimum amount needed for the customer to prevent and/or restore an energy loss and not automatically issue the maximum threshold amount.
+- 2. Each local agency shall grant the minimum amount needed for the customer to prevent and/or restore an energy loss and not automatically issue the maximum threshold amount.
 See Section 4.2.1.2 for more information. - 3.
-Benefits for LIHEAP and Public Benefit crisis and assistance are paid from a central account managed by the Division. - 4.
-Crisis and assistance benefits are paid only to providers of goods or services.
+Benefits for LIHEAP and Public Benefit crisis and assistance are paid from a central account managed by the Division. - Crisis and assistance benefits are paid only to providers of goods or services.
 There is no reimbursement for action taken or expenses incurred by vendors prior to approval by the local WHEAP agency. - 5.
 All Crisis Assistance payments must be completed by the last extraction of the program year (September 30).
-Crisis Assistance applications/payments not completed by the last extraction will deny. - Minimum Crisis Assistance payments shall be \$100.
+Crisis Assistance applications/payments not completed by the last extraction will deny. - 6.
+Minimum Crisis Assistance payments shall be \$100.
 All Crisis Assistance payments shall be rounded down or up to the nearest dollar.
 No cents may be entered for Crisis Assistance payments. - 7.
 Agencies shall not exceed two (2) crisis payments per program year.
 Agencies may not grant exceptions to the 2 crisis payments per program year without HE+ Help Desk approval. - 8.
 Agencies shall require customers to provide verification of their "no heat/energy" situation and/or energy-related problem before providing Crisis Assistance. - 9.
 Agencies shall upload the verification of the energy crisis situation and/or Division Crisis Verification form into the HE+ System prior to issuing Crisis Assistance payments. - 10.
-Applicants with unusually high costs due to a business, spa, pool, and/or shared meter require approval from the HE+ Help Desk prior to issuing Crisis Assistance. - 11.
+Applicants' applications processed as zero costs due to a business or shared meter situation require approval from the HE+ Help Desk prior to issuing Crisis Assistance.
+Requests for crisis shall include a summary of the customer payment history. - 11.
 Agencies shall not implement additional eligibility guidelines, Crisis Plans, and/or spending thresholds that deviate from Section 4.2.1.2 without approval from the Division.